Ken Carson: 2023–2025: A Great Chaos and More Chaos

 On July 5, 2024, he released the deluxe edition of A Great Chaos, containing seven additional tracks, including the single "Overseas," which was released on April 12, 2024.
 The single became his first entry on the Billboard Hot 100, debuting at number 79.
 On November 1, 2024, Carson released the single "Delusional" in promotion of his fourth studio album More Chaos.
 The single debuted at number 49 on the US Hot R&B/Hip-Hop Songs.
-He would eventually release the album on his twenty fifth birthday, April 11, 2025, and became his first album to reach the number 1 spot on the Billboard 200 and the Top R&B/Hip-Hop Albums, earning 59,500 album-equivalent units in its first week.
+He would eventually release the album on his twenty-fifth birthday, April 11, 2025, and became his first album to reach the number 1 spot on the Billboard 200 and the Top R&B/Hip-Hop Albums, earning 59,500 album-equivalent units in its first week.

 On Halloween, October 31, 2025, Carson released his single, "Yes"., six days later, on November 6, Carson would follow through with his next single, titled "Catastrophe".
 On November 13, Carson would release "Margiela".
 On November 17, Carson was featured in a Skims ad, where the brand was doing a collaboration with Cactus Plant Flea Market.
+On December 12, he released "The Acronym" featuring Destroy Lonely after having previewed it the month before.